Criminal Immigration Lawyers for F1 Visa DUI, Reinstatement & Deportation

 If you are an international F1 visa student charged with a DUI or crime, it could have a major impact on your ability to remain in the US as a student.
 Even a minor crime or DUI first offense and student visa can be revoked and start the process of an F1 student visa deportation.
 If you are arrested, you should consult a criminal defense and immigration lawyer to advise you as soon as possible.

-Our experienced immigration and criminal defense attorneys have a proven track record of successfully handling thousands of cases including international J1 and F1 student visa DUI, misdemeanor and felony crimes.
+Our experienced immigration and Orange County criminal defense lawyers have a proven track record of successfully handling thousands of cases including international F1 student visa DUI, misdemeanor and felony crimes.
 An F1 visa DUI or criminal charge does not have to mean you'll be convicted or deported.
 We have the knowledge and experience to aggressively defend your rights and reach the best outcome possible.
 There is hope no matter what the charge.

-If you have received notice that your F1 visa has been revoked, our immigration attorneys can work to correct any issues and get your F1 student visa status reinstated.
+If you have received notice that your F1 visa has been revoked, our immigration attorneys may be able to obtain reinstatement F1 student visa status.
 For F1 visas revoked due to a crime or DUI, our immigration and criminal attorneys work closely together to resolve both the criminal charge and visa issues to achieve the best outcome possible.
+F1 reinstatement chances vary depending upon the reasons for revocation.

-Our lawyers offer a Free, confidential case review.
+Our lawyers offer a Free criminal defense consultation.

-Immigration Consequences for International J1 & F1 Student Visa Arrests
+Immigration Consequences for International F1 Student Visa Arrests

 While a student may be arrested for a violent felony, most commonly students are arrested for minor misdemeanors such as drunk driving (DUI), petty theft, using fake ids or drug possession.
-For students who are US citizens, these arrests can be inconvenient, and if convicted, the person may face fines and jail time.
+Foreign citizens arrested for DUI should consult a Los Angeles DUI Attorney that also knows U.S. immigration laws and F-1 reinstatement.
+For students who are US citizens, arrests can be inconvenient, and if convicted, the person may face fines and jail time.
 He or she may even be kicked out of school.

 Foreign students need the best criminal defense & immigration lawyers